-6 Now when these things had been thus prepared, the priests continually went into the first part, performing the divine services, 7 but into the second one only the high priest could go, once a year and only with blood, which he offered for himself and for the people's sins of ignorance;7 8 the Holy Spirit was making clear that the way into the Most Holy Place was not yet open to the public while the first tabernacle was still in existence.
-9 It was a figure during the time then present, a time when both gifts and sacrifices were
+6 Now when these things had been thus prepared, the priests continually went into the first part, performing the divine services, 7 but into the second one only the high priest could go, once a year and only with blood, which he offered for himself and for the people's sins of ignorance; 8 the Holy Spirit was making clear that the way into the Most Holy Place was not yet open to the public year (on the day of atonement), it may well have been stored just behind a corner of the second curtain (where the high priest could retrieve it without looking in) and thus the author of Hebrews would be correct in saying that the censer was behind the second curtain, whereas the altar was in front of it.
+In any event, evidently that censer was only used within the Holy of Holies, and so it would be appropriate to say that the area 'had' a golden censer.